Mohamed Abdelwahab Abdelfattah

-Mohamed Abdelwahab Abdelfattah (محمد عبدالوهاب عبدالفتاح; born 1962) is an Egyptian composer of contemporary classical music and educator.
+Mohamed Abdelwahab Abdelfattah (محمد عبد الوهاب عبد الفتاح; born 1962) is an Egyptian composer of contemporary classical music and educator.
 He is a member of Egypt's third generation of classical composers.

 Biography

 Abdelfattah was born in Giza.
 He graduated with a B.A. degree from the College of Applied Arts of Helwan University, Orman campus in Egypt and went on to attain second and third B.A. degrees from the Faculty of Composition and Department of Ear Training (Solfege) at the same year 1986, from the Cairo Conservatoire, with "excellent honors".
 In Egypt he studied composition under Gamal Abdel-Rahim, music history under Samha El-Kholy, harmony under Awatef Abdel Karim, counterpoint under Laiela El-Saiyad, instrumentation under Gihad Dawoud, orchestration under Youssef Elsisi, score reading under Gamal Salama, Schenkerian analysis under Ahmed El-Saedi, music education under Ikram Matter and solfege under Aiyda Danial.

 Abdelfattah was appointed to the faculty at Cairo Conservatoire in 1987, and he later obtained his M.A. degree, with his thesis entitled "Dodecaphony and Maqamat" from the Academy of Arts in Cairo in 1990, supervised by Awatef Abdel Karim.

 Abdelfattah received a scholarship in 1990 to study composition in Austria.
 He first studied composition in Graz and later in Vienna.
 He studied electroacoustic and experimental music under Dieter Kaufmann, where he obtained the qualification of Master of Arts in composition, from the University of Music and Performing Arts, Vienna in 1996.
 This degree was transferred to a Ph.D. in Egypt in 1998 from the Academy of Arts University and the Minister of Higher Education.
 After his return to Egypt, he was promoted at the Cairo Conservatoire to assistant professor in 1989 and to associate professor in 2003.